Jerryccm/Seq2MS/README.md

 __Before running, pretrained model `seq2ms_pretrained_model.zip` can be downloaded from [google drive](https://drive.google.com/drive/folders/16gbW6qa2KdBkDOvyG6McpyUjs-I9jaRc?usp=drive_link) or ProteomeXchange Consortium via the dataset identifier PXD040721 and should be extracted and placed into this directory.__

+## Resources
+Prebuilt spectral libraries available for download from [google drive](https://drive.google.com/drive/folders/16gbW6qa2KdBkDOvyG6McpyUjs-I9jaRc?usp=drive_link)

 ### Notes

 * Modifications should follow the format in Maxquant outputs
 * The prediction will NOT output peaks with M/z > 2000
-* Minimum intensity for predicted peaks to be present in output library is 0.5% of the strongest peak in spectrum
+* Minimum intensity for predicted peaks to be present in output library is 0.5% of the most intense peak in spectrum

 ### Required Packages